 The Studentship covers:

-2. Maintenance allowance (at the UKRI rate), and
+- Maintenance allowance (at the UKRI rate)

 The Studentship covers:

-2. Maintenance allowance (at the UKRI rate) for the duration of the MPhil
+- Maintenance allowance (at the UKRI rate)

 Peter Shaffer Postgraduate Award for Playwriting

 Trinity College Cambridge invites applications for this award to support a playwright at the beginning of their career.
-Funded by a generous donation from the Sir Peter Shaffer Charitable Foundation, it will enable the recipient to take up post for twelve months as ‘The Peter Shaffer Playwright in Residence’ at Trinity College in October 2024.
+Funded by a generous donation from the Sir Peter Shaffer Charitable Foundation, it will enable the recipient to take up post for twelve months as ‘The Peter Shaffer Playwright in Residence’ at Trinity College in October 2026.

 Applicants must be graduates of a university in the United Kingdom who have completed their undergraduate degree no more than five years prior to taking up the award.
 Students will be eligible to apply to take up the award in the academic year immediately following graduation.

-Longlisted applicants will be asked to send an example of their work, not more than 5000 words, by 23 February 2024.
-Shortlisted applicants will be invited for interview in late April 2024, and an offer of appointment made shortly thereafter.
+Longlisted applicants will be asked to send an example of their work, not more than 5000 words, by 27 February 2026.
+Shortlisted applicants will be invited for interview in late April, and an offer of appointment made shortly thereafter.

 For any enquiries please contact [email protected]